soundasleep/openclerk/INSTALL.md

 9. Sign up as normal.
 To make yourself an administrator, execute MySQL:

         UPDATE users SET is_admin=1 WHERE id=?

+10. Visit the _Admin Migrations_ page to complete installing the database migrations (new as of 0.31).

 ### Or install with Chef